Masks mandatory, large social events barred in Teton County

-Teton County is the first in eastern Idaho where masks are mandatory in public and large gatherings are barred across the county.
+Teton County is the first in eastern Idaho where masks are mandatory in public and large gatherings are barred across the county as of last Thursday, July 16.

-Eastern Idaho Public Health's Board of Health approved an order for both measures Thursday night on a unanimous vote.
+Eastern Idaho Public Health’s Board of Health approved an order for both measures that night on a unanimous vote.

-Teton has had 15 active COVID-19 cases since Monday, according to Eastern Idaho Public Health, the region's health agency.
-Since June, the roughly 12,0000 population county has seen 28 new cases, putting its total at 40 cases since the pandemic started.
+Teton has had 18 active COVID-19 cases since Monday, July 20 according to Eastern Idaho Public Health, the region’s health agency.
+On Monday, Eastern Idaho Public Health was eyeing Bonneville, Fremont and Jefferson Counties for the same mandate if COVID cases continue to rise.

 Eastern Idaho’s Board of Health determined earlier that the region is still in the green, or the lowest of four coronavirus risk levels — minimal, moderate, high and critical.
 The board adopted a plan on Tuesday with metrics to meet those tiers, and mandates and public guidelines that should come in each tier.